-Walsall Healthcare NHS Trust is a Centre for Endoscopy Training.
-You may be asked prior to your procedure if you would consent to be examined by a Trainee Consultant Endoscopist.
+Walsall Healthcare NHS Trust is a regional centre for endoscopy training.
+You may be asked if you would be willing to be examined by a trainee consultant.

-All Trainees are under the direct supervision of an expert Consultant Trainer until they are fully competent, the Consultant is there to ensure your safety and comfort.
+All trainees are under the direct supervision of an expert consultant trainer until they are fully competent, the consultant is there to ensure your safety and comfort.
 With your help it will be possible to train the specialists of the future.

-Clinical Photography
+Clinical photography

-Clinical Photography is the visual recording of clinical conditions for use in your patient record.
+Clinical photography is the visual recording of clinical conditions for use in your patient record.
 They are used by health care professionals to help monitor your clinical condition and are often used in the treatment planning process along with other tests such as X-rays, scans and blood tests, etc.